Kitten nutrition information:

 760 721 4242; 760 696 2973 e-mail: KaiserOperaCattery@gmail.com

 Purring is an automatic safety valve device for dealing with happiness overflow.

-Here you can see what we use in our cattery and what we recommend to you to use for our kittens at least during the first several weeks.
+Here you can see what we use in our cattery and what we recommend to you to use for our kittens to avoid digestive problems.

 Our kittens are used to this scoopable litter and they prefer OPEN litter boxes.

 We use Royal Canine 34 kitten food for the smallest kittens.
+Than, when 5-6 weeks old, we give them Royal Canine 36 and Science Diet for kittens.
 It is available to them for 24 hrs a day, together with clean and fresh water.
-Later on we add IAMS for kittens.
+Later on we may add IAMS for kittens.

-At least three times a day they get also canned food - FRISKIES Classic Pate - Turkey, Chicken, Tuna or Salmon flavor.
+At least twice a day they get also canned food - FRISKIES Classic Pate - Turkey, Chicken, Tuna or Salmon flavor.

 If you have other pets in your home, you have to find the way how to feed just your kitten and not EVERYBODY!

 These pictures show our way to do it.